adrianschubek/utpp/README.md

       --no-vars  disables the variables replacement   [boolean] [default: false]

 Examples:
-  ufpp -o out.txt input.txt    runs the preprocessor on input.txt and write
+  utpp -o out.txt input.txt    runs the preprocessor on input.txt and write
                                output to out.txt
-  ufpp input.txt foo=bar       runs the preprocessor on input.txt and sets
+  utpp input.txt foo=bar       runs the preprocessor on input.txt and sets
                                variable foo to bar
-  ufpp input.txt -m "<#" "#>"  runs the preprocessor on input.txt and write
+  utpp input.txt -m "<#" "#>"  runs the preprocessor on input.txt and write
                                output to out.txt with markers <# and #>
-  ufpp -c input.txt            validates the syntax of input.txt file
+  utpp -c input.txt            validates the syntax of input.txt file

-for more info and support visit https://github.com/adrianschubek/ufpp
+for more info and support visit https://github.com/adrianschubek/utpp
 ```
-> Show this help page by running `ufpp`.
+> Show this help page by running `utpp`.

 ### Syntax